peteroupc/peteroupc.github.io/randomfunc.md

              i = i - 1
           end
        end
+       // NOTE: An implementation can return the
+       // shuffled list, as is done here, but this is not required. return list
     END METHOD

 An important consideration with respect to shuffling is the kind of RNG used.
 Notably, in general, if a deterministic RNG's _period_ (the maximum number of values in a generated sequence for that RNG before that sequence repeats) is less than the number of distinct permutations (arrangements) of a list, then there are some permutations that PRNG can't choose when it shuffles that list.
 RNGs that seek to generate random numbers that are cost-prohibitive to predict (so-called "cryptographically strong" generators) suffer less from this problem.
 See also my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
 It suffices to say here that in general, a deterministic RNG with a period 2<sup>226</sup> or greater is good enough for shuffling a 52-item list, if a deterministic RNG is otherwise called for.